Eugene, Oregon: Sports

-Eugene's Oregon Ducks are part of the Pac-12 Conference (Pac-12).
+Eugene's Oregon Ducks are part of the Big Ten Conference.
 American football is especially popular, with intense rivalries between the Ducks and both the Oregon State University Beavers and the University of Washington Huskies.
 Autzen Stadium is home to Duck football, with a seating capacity of 54,000 but has had over 60,000 with standing room only.
 The basketball arena, McArthur Court, was built in 1926.
 The arena was replaced by the Matthew Knight Arena in late 2010.

 The Nationwide Tour's golfing event Oregon Classic takes place at Shadow Hills Country Club, just north of Eugene.
 The event has been played every year since 1998, except in 2001 when it was slated to begin the day after the 9/11 terrorist attacks.
 The top 20 players from the Nationwide Tour are promoted to the PGA Tour for the following year.

 Eugene is also home to the Eugene Emeralds, a short-season Class A minor-league baseball team.
 The "Ems" play their home games in PK Park, also the home of the University of Oregon baseball team.
 The Eugene Jr. Generals, a Tier III Junior "A" ice hockey team belonging to the Northern Pacific Hockey League (NPHL) consisting of 8 teams throughout Oregon and Washington, plays at the Lane County Ice Center.
 Lane United FC, a soccer club that participates in the Northwest Division of USL League Two, was founded in 2013 and plays its home games at Civic Park.

 The following table lists some sports clubs in Eugene and their usual home venue: